-More important for our cross-sectional pricing test, Table V also shows that the hedge funds in portfolio 1 differ from those in portfolio 10 in average performance.
+More important for our cross-sectional pricing test, Table 5 also shows that hedge funds in portfolio 1 differ from those in portfolio 10 in average performance.
 Specifically, the aggressive funds outperform the conservative ones by a large margin.
-The average excess return for portfolio 1 is 0.95% per month compared with 0.23% for portfolio 10, implying monthly outperformance of 0.72%.
-In fact, moving from portfolio 10 to 1, there is a general pattern of increasing average returns, indicating improved performance with increasing exposure to liquidity risk.
-One direct implication of this pattern of risk and return is that liquidity risk as captured by our noise measure is priced.
-This pricing implication is formally tested later in this section when we perform cross-sectional tests a la Fama and MacBeth (1973).
+The average excess return for portfolio 1 is 0.95% per month compared with 0.23% for portfolio 10, implying a superior monthly performance of 0.72%.
+In fact, moving from portfolio 10 to 1, there is a general pattern of increasing average returns, indicating improved performances with increasing exposures to the liquidity risk.
+One direct implication of this pattern of risk and return is that the liquidity risk as captured by our noise measure is priced, and this pricing implication will be formally tested later in this section as we perform cross-sectional tests a la Fama and MacBeth (1973).